kc963/recruiting-exercises/inventory-allocator/README.md

 2. **InventoryAllocatorTestCase**: represents a testcase which has a name along with the input and corresponding output for that input.
 This testcase is used to test the getCheapestShipment method of the InventoryAllocator class.
 3. **InventoryAllocatorTest**: the main testing class which contains the different testcases to test the getCheapestShipment method of the InventoryAllocator class.

 The testing class also uses a text file which contains all the testcases in a sequence.
-This file is present in the sec/test/resources directory with name 'TestCaseFile.txt'.
+This file is present in the sec/test/resources directory with name `TestCaseFile.txt`.
 The InventoryAllocatorTest class contains a loadTestCases method which access this file and generates all the testcases.

 #### Development Environment Configuration